 70 C.E.

-Marcion is born sometime around 70 C.E. in Sinope, a city in Pontus.
+Marcion was born sometime around 70 C.E. in Sinope, a city in Pontus.
 Marcion was the son of the bishop of Sinope, Philologus of Sinope, who was one of the 70 Disciples, and a companion of the Apostle Paul.

 80 C.E.

 Following the martyrdom of Linus, Anacletus is appointed as the second and final Pauline bishop of Rome, continuing the apostolic foundation laid by Paul.
-After Anacletus’s death, the Pauline line is eclipsed as the Petrine faction consolidates control, leading to the rise of a single, Catholic episcopal succession in Rome.

 92 C.E.